Financial worries

 If you have a tracker mortgage: Your interest rate is variable and tracks the BBR.
 This means when the BBR goes up or down, so will your monthly payment.

 If you have a mortgage on our Standard Variable Rate (SVR): Your mortgage tracks our SVR.
 This means if our SVR goes up or down, so will your monthly payment.
-We can change our SVR at any time, but we usually adjust it when the BBR changes.
+We may adjust our SVR when the Bank of England Base Rate changes.
+However, these rates aren’t directly linked.
+Like other lenders, we can change our SVR at any time.

 If you have a fixed rate mortgage: Your interest rate will stay the same until the end of the fixed period.
 After this, your mortgage will go on to a variable rate.
 A variable rate could change from month to month.
 This means if it goes up or down, so does your monthly payment.
 You can apply for a new fixed rate deal up to six months before your current one ends if you don’t want to go on to a variable rate.
 Your new rate will start once your current deal ends, or from the 1st of the next month if your mortgage is on a variable rate.
 To make sure this happens, we must have your Offer acceptance and anything else we’ve asked for by the 19th of the month before the new rate is due to start.

-You can find out what type of mortgage and interest rate you have, and when your fixed period ends (if applicable) from your hub or latest Annual Mortgage Statement.
+You can find out what type of mortgage and interest rate you have, and when your fixed rate ends (if applicable) from your hub or latest Annual Mortgage Statement.

 • Will you tell me if my mortgage payments are going to change?